 In order to register, you will need your organization's FEIN number as well as your SAM UEI (Unique Entity Identifier).
 If your organization does not have a SAM UEI, go to http://SAM.gov and register your organization.
 Obtaining a SAM UEI is free.
+Receiving a SAM UEI may take several weeks, so please do not delay submitting your request for a SAM UEI.

 When you complete these steps, you will land on the Apply Page.
-This page will display all open grants to which you may apply.
+This page will display all open grant opportunities to which you may apply.
 To start a request, click on the blue Apply button under the grant for which you would like to apply.